nxp-imx/oem-prov-app/Documentation/user_guide.md

 The configuration file of the OEM Provisioning Application is managed through a customizable yaml file.
 The user can modify the template provided ([config.yaml](../config/config.yaml)).

 # Modes of operation
-The OEM Provisioning Application supports two primary modes of operation: __direct online mode__ and __indirect mode__.
+The OEM Provisioning Application supports two primary modes of operation: __device provisioning via cloud__ and __device provisioning via proxy__.
 Bellow, we describe each mode and provide example of usage.

-## 1. Direct online mode
+## 1. Device provisioning via cloud
-In online mode, the application connects to EdgeLock 2GO Server via mutual TLS to download the necessary security assets and provisions them into the device.
+In this mode, the application connects to EdgeLock 2GO Server via mutual TLS to download the necessary security assets and provisions them into the device.

 ### Steps
 1. __Prepare the security assets:__